State of Washington Classified Job Specification

 Performs other work as required;

 Knowledge and Abilities

-Knowledge of: State policies and regulations related to health care programs; principles and practices of program planning and evaluation; current trends and economic problems relating to health care cost and the injured worker; health care organizations and industry; principles of supervision and staff development; the legislative process.
+Knowledge of: State policies and regulations related to health care programs; principles and practices of program planning and evaluation; current trends and economic problems relating to health care cost; health care organizations and industry; principles of supervision and staff development; the legislative process.

-Ability to: develop, organize and direct programs; work effectively with program staff, providers, and other affected parties; analyze, interpret, and resolve complex problems related to health care cost programs; communicate clearly and effectively both orally and in written form; select, train, supervise, and evaluate staff.
+Ability to: develop, organize and direct programs; work effectively with program staff, providers, and other affected parties; analyze, interpret, and resolve complex problems related to health care cost programs; communicate clearly and effectively both orally and in written form; train others.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 One-year experience as a Medical Program Specialist 1.

 A Master's degree with major study in public health, public administration, nursing, health administration, economics, business administration, or closely allied field and two years of supervisory or consultative experience in a health services program.

 Two additional years of qualifying experience may be substituted for the Master's degree provided a Bachelor's the degree in one of the above fields has been achieved.